two students walking outside a building on campus

 Law Early Admission Program (LEAP) Partnership

-The Washburn University School of Law (Washburn Law) and the Washburn University School of Business (WUSOBU) offer the Washburn University Law Early Admissions Program (LEAP) to academically talented and highly motivated undergraduates at WUSOBU.
-This program allows WUSOBU's outstanding undergraduates early entry into law school by matriculating into Washburn Law after completing at least 91 credit hours of undergraduate study.
+The Washburn University School of Law (Washburn Law) and the Washburn University School of Business (WUSOBU) offer the Washburn University Law Early Admissions Program (LEAP) to academically talented and highly motivated undergraduate students at WUSOBU.
+This program allows such students to matriculate into Washburn Law early, after completing 91 credit hours of undergraduate study.
 The affiliation is structured to assist these students with their preparation for law school by exposing them to the skills necessary for the study of law, the qualities, and the programming and curriculum available at Washburn Law.
-By pairing students early with law-faculty and attorney mentors, students will be prepared to serve their communities in a variety of roles in law firms, prosecutors' offices, corporations, not-for-profit enterprises, and other professional legal environments.
-For further information, contact the WUSOBU Prelaw Coordinator through the School of Business Office at 785-670-1308.
+Preparing students early with law-faculty and attorney mentors, will prepare them to serve their communities in a variety of roles in law firms, prosecutors' offices, corporations, not-for-profit enterprises, and other professional legal environments.
+For further information, contact the WUSOBU Prelaw Coordinator through the School of Business Office at (785) 670-1308.

 Internships

-The School of Business has developed an internship program that is constantly in demand by successful area businesses.
-School of Business students have the opportunity to select from internships in many industries.
-Starting in their junior year, students may earn credit toward their degree and also acquire job market skills for employment.
+Starting in their junior year, School of Business students have the opportunity to select internships at successful area businesses representing various industries.
+Internships enables students to earn credit toward their degree and also acquire job market skills for employment.
 Both the student intern and the employer are required to file progress reports with the internship coordinator on a regular basis.
 Internship credit hours are graded on a pass/fail basis only and do not count as electives to meet requirements for the majors.
 For further information, interested students should consult with the Director of Student Affairs in the School of Business.
 Descriptions of the programs are provided in the course listings of this catalog under AC 499 Internship In Accounting BU 499 Internship in Business, and EC 499 Internship in Economics.
-Students can take AC 449 and EC 449 once and BU 449 twice during their course of studies, but the total number of credit hours from all School of Business internship may not exceed nine (9) semester hours.
+Students can take AC 499 and EC 499 once and BU 499 twice during their course of studies, but the total number of credit hours from all School of Business internship may not exceed nine (9) semester hours.

 Student Organizations

-The School of Business feels that in order for our students to succeed they must develop communication and networking skills.
+The School of Business believes that in order for our students to succeed they must develop communication and networking skills.
 To cultivate these skills the School of Business supports several student organizations that students can join for both camaraderie and learning.
-For a full listing, description, and contact information please consult the School’s web site at www.washburn.edu/business.
+For a full listing, description, and contact information please consult the School’s website at www.washburn.edu/business.

 Kansas Small Business Development Center at Washburn University